jenkinsci/jira-plugin/README.md

 For curious mind, see [this thread for how this works behind the scene](http://jenkins.361315.n4.nabble.com/How-can-does-Hudson-Jira-integration-works-td374680.html).

-#### Referencing JIRA Release version
+#### Referencing Jira Release version

-To reference JIRA Release versions in your build, you can pull these releases directly from JIRA by adding the JIRA Release Version Parameter.
+To reference Jira Release versions in your build, you can pull these releases directly from Jira by adding the Jira Release Version Parameter.

 This can be useful for generating release notes, trigerring